To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

 \textbf{QM7b} is a 7,211 molecule subset of GDB-13 (a database of stable and synthetically accessible organic molecules) composed of molecules with $\leq$ 7 heavy atoms \citep{qm7original1,qm7original2}.
-We use a version of the dataset \citep{qm7byang2019quantum} containing non-scalar material response properties to explore how distributional symmetry breaking affects higher order geometric quantities. $m(p_X)$ shows this dataset has a high degree of distributional symmetry breaking, which we believe follows from pre-processing steps reported in \cite{qm7byang2019quantum}, such as using a kernel-based similarity metric to arrange atoms.
+We use a version of the dataset \citep{qm7byang2019quantum} containing non-scalar material response properties to explore how distributional symmetry breaking affects prediction of non-scalar geometric quantities. $m(p_X)$ demonstrates a high degree of distributional symmetry breaking, which we believe follows from pre-processing steps reported in \cite{qm7byang2019quantum}, such as using a kernel-based similarity metric to arrange atoms.
 We find that equivariance and augmentation are particularly beneficial for predicting the vector dipole moment ($\vec{\mu}$), more so than for scalar properties in the dataset (see \Cref{fig:relative_improvement_FF}); nevertheless, augmentation again improves performance for both types of properties.
-Thus, we see an unexpected discrepancy between MNIST/ModelNet40 and QM9/QM7b.
+Thus, we see a discrepancy between ModelNet40 and QM9/QM7b, in agreement with the theory that equivariance can be helpful or harmful depending on the dataset.